![]() Kenmore, Seen Across the Eastern End of Loch Tay |

 Another account suggests that Inchadnie was actually a distinct village which until 1550 stood beside a ford over the River Tay a little to the east.
 It was then removed to make way for the construction of the principle seat of the Campbells of Breadalbane, Balloch Castle, the predecessor of Taymouth Castle.

 At the heart of Kenmore is "The Square", an extremely broad east west street lined with strikingly attractive (mainly) white harled buildings.
 The most imposing of these is the Kenmore Hotel, on the north side of the Square.
 This claims to be Scotland's oldest inn and carries a date of 1572.
 On one of the walls is a poem written, actually onto the plaster of the wall itself, by Robert Burns during a visit in 1787.
 The Kenmore Hotel oozes character with distinctive rooms and a striking front entrance supported by black painted tree trunks.
-At the end of the row of cottages on the opposite side is the village shop and post office.

 The parish church built to serve Kenmore in 1760 reused parts of an earlier church built in 1669.
 It stands at the west end of The Square on a site that drops steeply on two sides to Loch Tay.
 Another feature that was important to the success of the newly redeveloped village was the construction in 1774 of the seven arch Kenmore Bridge, built across the River Tay immediately to the north-west of the village, where the river flows out of Loch Tay.
 It is said that £1,000 towards the cost of its building was donated by George III.